FinalProjectBalatro5004/minibalatro/README.md

 │   ├── java/
 │   │   └── com/
 │   │       └── balatro/
+│   │           ├── controller/
+│   │           │   ├── GameController.java    # Responsible for handling the game state and transitions.
+│   │           │   ├── HandEvaluationController.java # Responsible for evaluating the hand and returning the hand type, score, and other details.
 │   │           ├── model/
 │   │           │   ├── ActivationType.java  # Defines types of joker activation
 │   │           │   ├── Card.java            # Represents a playing card